* Upcoming seminar *

 6 June 2022

 During the COVID-19 pandemic, migrants have often been denied rights and placed in situations which put them at heightened risk of disease.
 This webinar looks at migrant communities' explicit and implicit vulnerabilities in relation to COVID-19 and will also consider the ethics of implementing selective and restrictive public health measures for such communities.
+The webinar was chaired by Professor Lisa Eckenwiler, and featured contributions from Dr Thalia Arawi, Dr Jane Lim, and Professor Vanessa Grotti.

 View the seminar in full screen